darsh-1010/ChatWiz_TheChatBot/README.md

 # Python_chatbot
-it is a python chatbot with multiple functionalities that are offered through api **Description of the Python Chatbot**
+It is a python chatbot with multiple functionalities that are offered through api **Description of the Python Chatbot**

 The Python Chatbot is a versatile virtual assistant designed to interact with users and provide a wide range of functionalities.
 It is capable of responding to various commands and inquiries, making it a useful tool for different tasks.
 Here's a description of its key functionalities and the commands it uses: